mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ## Problem

+We address three different optimisation problems; (1) a permutation based problem, (2) a continuous problem...
+The clean abstractions afforded by good object-oriented design enable us to address very different problems with minimal changes.

 The clean object-oriented design enables the user to efficiently generate an initial population, configure the genetic algorithm and initiate the evolutionary process with minimal code.
-Concise and readable code focusses...
+Concise and readable code enables the user to focus on the actual problem...

-We demonstrate the power of good abstractions through three different problems; (1) a permutation based problem, (2) a continuous problem...

 ### Permutation encoded chromosomes